DiscardedOne/SimChain/README.md

 ### Quick Start (No Development Setup Required)

-If you don't want to tinker with code and just want to run the exe, go to bin/Debug/.net8.0 and run the BlockchainSim.exe to start the program in a terminal.
+If you don't want to tinker with code and just want to run the exe, go to bin/Debug/.net9.0 and run the BlockchainSim.exe to start the program in a terminal.
+Just make sure that you have the correct version of [.NET 9.0](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-9.0.301-windows-x64-installer) installed in your system.

 ### Prerequisites